skittleson/DoCodeThatMatters/src/content/blog/oauth-token-exchange-sso-demo.md

 });
 ```

+One note on the `client_assertion` field: [RFC 7523](https://datatracker.ietf.org/doc/html/rfc7523) normally expects a JWT signed by the client's own private key, not a user's access token.
+Authentik's federated provider feature accepts the user's access token here because it trusts the issuer, not because this is standard RFC 7523 client authentication.
+It works, but it is Authentik-specific behavior.

 Authentik verifies App A's token comes from a trusted federated provider, then issues a new token with `aud: app-b`.

 **The problem:** the issued token's `sub` is not the user.
 It is a service account - something like `ak-App-A-Provider-client_credentials`.
 Authentik has no mechanism in this grant path to forward the original user's identity into the token.